Chemical Hazards and Toxic Substances

 Chemical hazards and toxic substances are addressed in specific OSHA standards for general industry, maritime, and construction.

-Provides information that may aid in controlling workplace hazards associated with chemical hazards and toxic substances.
+Provides references that aid in recognizing hazards associated with chemical hazards and toxic substances.